5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

 - The bot tracks progress on global leaderboards!
 - See the based leaderboard [here](https://slatedev.xyz/basedbot/basedleaderboard)
+    - The older version of the based leaderboard can be viewed [here](https://slatedev.xyz/basedbot/basedleaderboard/old)
 - See the cringe leaderboard [here](https://slatedev.xyz/basedbot/cringeleaderboard)
+    - The older version of the cringe leaderboard can be viewed [here](https://slatedev.xyz/basedbot/cringeleaderboard/old)
 - Using the commands ``./basedleaderboard`` and ``./cringeleaderboard`` will hyperlink the links above

 ## Badges